What's the Difference Between Liability and Full Coverage?

-The difference between liability and full coverage is that liability insurance only covers other people’s injuries and vehicle damage for accidents you cause, while full coverage also covers your own vehicle.
+The difference between liability and full coverage is that liability will cover damage to other vehicles or injuries to other people from accidents you cause, while full coverage also covers your own vehicle.
 Liability insurance is required in most states, while full coverage is only required if you lease or finance a car.

 Key Things to Know About Liability vs. Full Coverage Car Insurance

 - Full coverage car insurance costs an average of $4,211 per year.

 - Liability car insurance costs an average of $1,407 per year.

 - Full coverage includes collision and comprehensive insurance, while liability coverage does not.